 The Joker card is a unique extra card in a deck, apart from the 52 regular cards.
+This is one of the most important card in different variations of card games.
 As believed, it was introduced around 1860 by Euchre players, when they established the need for an extra trump card.
 At first, it was known as ‘Highest Trump Card’ or ‘The Best Bower’.

 Some historians relate the Joker of the playing cards to the Fool of Italian tarot cards.
 They are similar in the way they look and their role in the games.
 Though the Joker’s clown image may have drawn inspiration from the Fool, their origins cannot be related.